Identifying and Addressing Sources of PFAS Contamination

 Minimizing Future Releases of PFAS to the Environment

-To address additional sources of significant PFAS contamination, the plan called for Connecticut agencies to identify operations, processes, and consumer products that may be sources of PFAS contamination; establish standards and discharge limits for PFAS in air and water; and to evaluate the levels of PFAS that reach wastewater treatment plants, biosolids, and compost.
+To address additional sources of significant PFAS contamination, the plan called for Connecticut agencies to identify operations and processes that may be sources of PFAS contamination; establish standards and discharge limits for PFAS in air and water; to evaluate the levels of PFAS that reach wastewater treatment plants; and to consider PFAS levels in biosolids and compost products.
 DEEP, in partnership with other State agencies, has made significant progress towards these goals.

 Identification of PFAS Operations and Processes